Codeception/Codeception/docs/03-Modules.md

 ### Resolving Collisions

 What happens if you have 2 modules which the same named actions within?
+Codeception allows override actions by changing module order.
-Nothing exceptional.
-The action from the first module will be loaded, action from second will be ignored.
+The action from the second module will be loaded and action from first will be ignored.
 Order of modules can be defined in suite config.

 ### Connecting Modules